TEAMMATES/teammates-ops/platform-guide.md

 ## Setting up Google Cloud SQL

-Beginning with V9, Cloud SQL is the main database that is being used.
+TEAMMATES uses PostgreSQL as the database.
+If you are going to use Google Cloud SQL as the database provider, follow this section to create the necessary infrastructure.

 To create the SQL instance: